Sopra-Steria-Norge-Kubernetes/OpenShift/docs/Quick Start/teams-quick-start.md

 ## Step 3: Set Up Your Tenant

 ### Location of Tenant Configuration
-Should be placed in the `values.yaml` file of applications-definitions/wave-x/ directory file is often named after the tenant you want to create. for instance `poseidon-web-app-tenant.yaml`.
+Should be placed in the file application-definitions/wave-1/ directory. the filename should be named after the team you want to create, for instance `poseidon-web-app.yaml`.

-=== "Basic Configuration"
+=== "Poseidon Web Application Tenant Configuration"

     ```yaml
     appname: poseidon-web-app  # Replace with your application name